Army East Prussia (Wehrmacht)

 Army East Prussia (Armee Ostpreußen) was created from the AOK 2nd Army and also absorbed the remnants of the 4th Army on 7 April 1945.
-AOK Ostpreußen controlled all the troops in East Prussia and West Prussia.
+AOK Ostpreußen controlled all the troops in East Prussia and the Reichsgau Danzig-West Prussia.
 After the loss of the cities of Danzig and Gotenhafen in the East Prussian Offensive the army had been isolated in the Bay of Gdansk.